tanaynistala/geo-guide/_country-guides/MYS.md

 ## road types

 There are 3 types of roads :
--Expressways E.
+1. Expressways E.
--Federal roads with just a simple number.
+2. Federal roads with just a simple number.
--Regional roads with a letter then a number.
+3. Regional roads with a letter then a number.

-##Expressways E
+## Expressways E

 Most of them are in Selangor region, around Kuala Lumpur, there are also a few in Johor near Singapore.
 Only 3 exceptions : E1, E2 and E8.
 <img src="/img/MYS/e_roads.png" />

-##Federal roads
+## Federal roads

 Roads with a simple number are federal roads, there are very few of them on Malaysian Borneo : only roads 1,13,22 and 5xx.
 But roads 1 and 13 are not unique, there is also a road 1 and a road 13 in Peninsular Malaysia.

-##Regional roads
+## Regional roads

 Regional roads start with a letter.
 Each state has its own letter, but both Perlis and Sabah use the letter R.
 <img src="/img/MYS/l_roads.png" />

-##road sign metas
+## road sign metas

--The state of Sabah in Malaysian Borneo has specific signs with the JKR logo indicating street names (street = Jalan, abbreviated JLN).
+- The state of Sabah in Malaysian Borneo has specific signs with the JKR logo indicating street names (street = Jalan, abbreviated JLN).
 <img src="/img/MYS/jkr01.png" />
 <img src="/img/MYS/jkr02.png" />

--Usually, signposts on Peninsular Malaysia will specify the road numbers, while signposts on Malaysian Borneo do not.
+- Usually, signposts on Peninsular Malaysia will specify the road numbers, while signposts on Malaysian Borneo do not.
--You will almost never see bollards on Malaysian Borneo.
+- You will almost never see bollards on Malaysian Borneo.

 ---